pingcap/docs/develop/dev-guide-create-secondary-indexes.md

 ---
-title: Create Secondary Indexes
+title: Create a Secondary Index
 summary: Learn steps, rules, and examples to create a secondary index.
 ---

-# Create a secondary index
+# Create a Secondary Index

 This document describes how to create a secondary index using SQL and various programming languages and lists the rules of index creation.
 In this document, the [Bookshop](/develop/dev-guide-bookshop-schema-design.md) application is taken as an example to walk you through the steps of secondary index creation.